emeric-martineau/win-essential/doc/Readme AdvancedListView.txt

 * CustumStyle
-  ctNone  : like a classic ListView ctColum : Change lolor of column ctLine  : Change color of line ctFixedImageBackGround : Display fixed picture in background (Work only when Theme of
+  ctNone  : like a classic ListView ctColum : Change color of column ctLine  : Change color of line ctFixedImageBackGround : Display fixed picture in background (Work only when Theme of
                            windows run)